strongbox/strongbox-docs/docs/index.md

 ## Show us some love!

-If you like what you are seeing, please give us star and follow our journey!
+If you like what you are seeing, please give us a star and follow our journey!